-Ex-post process for review of approved Dt and Zt costs
+7. Ex-post process for review of approved Dt, Zt (general uncertainty mechanisms) and SFUt costs

-- 3.16 The UR will review actual spend as reported in the Three Month Statement.
-In conducting the review, the UR will consider whether the amounts are not greater than or below the cap (in respect of amounts funded by the Dt and Zt provisions).
+- 7.1 The UR will review actual spend as reported in the Three Month Statement.
+In conducting the review, the UR will consider whether the amounts are not greater than or below the cap (in respect of amounts funded by the SFUt, Dt and Zt provisions).
 The UR may also choose to consider whether any expenditure is demonstrably inefficient or wasteful (DIWE).
-This review will be conducted in line with the guidance and procedures published by the UR on DIWE.4 - 3.17 Consideration may be given to further information requests being made to the TSO.
-The UR may also employ a third party to conduct an audit of the relevant detail. - 3.18 In the event that reductions are sought we will write to SONI and advise of the rationale and quantum of said adjustment.
+This review will be conducted in line with the guidance and procedures published by the UR on DIWE.10 - 7.2 Consideration may be given to further information requests being made to the TSO.
+The UR may also employ a third party to conduct an audit of the relevant detail. - 7.3 Should we have concerns around the potential for costs to be assessed to be DIWE, these will be raised with SONI who will be given opportunity to respond.
+This response will be considered prior to any decision being made. - 7.4 In the event that reductions are sought we will write to SONI and advise of the rationale and quantum of said adjustment.
 The intention is that this decision will generally be published and changes factored into the K-factor calculation for future tariffs.